A unified framework for hard and soft clustering with regularized optimal transport: EM algorithm

-This is akin to maximum likelihood estimation of the parameters, since we seek the maximization of a weighted log-likelihood function.
-From a computational viewpoint, all parameters $\bfxi_j \in \Xi$ can be updated in parallel independently of one another.
-In Section 3, we will detail this step for the exponential family mixture model.
+This step is similar to maximum likelihood estimation of the parameters, since it aims to maximize a weighted log-likelihood.
+In Sec.~\ref{sec:exp_fam}, we specify the update for the exponential family mixture model.